sjg20/u-boot-concept/doc/usage/bootdevice.rst

 ::

-    bootdevice list [-p]      - list all available bootdevices (-p to probe)\n" bootdevice select <bm>    - select a bootdevice by name\n" bootdevice info [-p]      - show information about a bootdevice";
+    bootdev list [-p]      - list all available bootdevs (-p to probe)\n" bootdev select <bm>    - select a bootdev by name\n" bootdev info [-p]      - show information about a bootdev";

 Description
 -----------

-The `` command is used to manage bootdevices.
-It can list available bootdevices, select one and obtain information about it.
+The `` command is used to manage bootdevs.
+It can list available bootdevs, select one and obtain information about it.

-See :doc:`../develop/bootflow` for more information about bootdevices in general.
+See :doc:`../develop/bootflow` for more information about bootdevs in general.

-bootdevice list
+bootdev list
 ~~~~~~~~~~~~~~~

-This lists available bootdevices
+This lists available bootdevs

-Scanning with -p causes the bootdevices to be probed.
+Scanning with -p causes the bootdevs to be probed.
 This happens automatically
 when they are used.

 The list looks something like this: